Author: Shreni Zinzuwadia, MD, Department of Emergency Medicine, Rutgers-New Jersey Medical School and Newark Beth Israel Medical Center

 Determining What to Image

 Choosing what to image with orthopedic injuries can seem simple, but in some cases, can be complex.
 Here are some typical principles to consider when choosing what to image for long bones and large joints.
-Table 2 provides a summary of imaging for these structures.

 Long Bone Injuries